 A principal’s job is important and challenging.
 They often work without notice or appreciation.
 This is a good day to acknowledge her or his efforts to make your kids’ school run smoothly.
 Thank this VIP with a Valentine and a heart-felt expression of gratitude.

 9. Take some heart-shaped cookies to a homeless shelter

 Bringing some love to those who have so little can enlarge the hearts of your whole family.
+So many people work with shelters during November and December, but February can often get missed.
 Those receiving your gift will be happy that someone remembered them.

-If the facility allows it, arrange to have you and your children pass them out and personally wish the recipients a Happy Valentine’s Day.
-Stay close to your children as they give the cookies.
-Seeing these folks may help them appreciate what they have and at the same time, feel the joy of bringing a little happiness to someone less fortunate.
+If the facility allows it, arrange to have you and your family pass them out and personally wish the recipients a Happy Valentine’s Day.
+Seeing these folks may help everyone appreciate what they have and, at the same time, feel the joy of bringing a little happiness to someone less fortunate.

 The point of this whole day is to fill your home and family with feelings of love for each other and for others who need a little love.
 A little love can be a big thing in today’s world.

 Editor’s note: This article was originally written by Gary and Joy Lundberg.
 It has been republished here with permission by the Family Share Network.